Sermon Sunday of the Paralytic

 Do we want to step out of our comfort, our familiar ways of dealing with our wounds, to seek a new life?

 Just as this man encountered toxic people, so we will encounter people who are uncomfortable with us being healed.
 They too have developed survival strategies.
 Our healing puts a monkey wrench into their plans.
 They would rather we still be paralyzed.
 Our healing means that their way of life must change too.
 They will do their best to keep us in our place — not because they are mean evil people, but because our healing means their lives change too.
+And as much as we need to change and to heal, neither we others in our life like to change.

 Yet Jesus asks: Do you want to be healed?